IYTEC/react-big-calendar/README.md

 ## Use and Setup

-`yarn add react-big-calendar` or `npm install --save react-big-calendar-scheduler`
+`yarn add react-big-calendar-scheduler` or `npm install --save react-big-calendar-scheduler`

 Include `react-big-calendar/lib/css/react-big-calendar.css` for styles, and make sure your calendar's container element has a height, or the calendar won't be visible.
 To provide your own custom styling, see the [Custom Styling](#custom-styling) topic.